marshallford/ufw-openvz/README.md

 # ufw-openvz

 A bash script to fix an issue with UFW and OpenVZ containers.
 The issue is caused by UFW not playing nice with iptables, sysctl, logging and ipv6.
-This script has been tested on a openVZ vps running Ubuntu 12.04 64bit.
+This script has been tested on an openVZ vps running Ubuntu 12.04 64bit.

 All credit goes to...